leandrocunha526/client-manager/README.md

 ## About

-Project to assist in the products and customers management.
+Project to assist in the products, sales and customers management.
 It was used in Gregorio Pacheco's Udemy Django course and modified by Leandro Cunha.

 ## Features